 The court, citing Dalton v.
 Capital Assoc.
 Indus., Inc., 257 F.3d 409 (4th Cir.
-2001), pointed out that the Fourth Circuit has interpreted Section 1681e to include an inaccuracy requirement, such that in order to establish a violation of Section 1681e, a plaintiff must show both (1) the consumer report contained in accurate information and (2) the reporting agency did not follow reasonable procedures to assure maximum possible accuracy.
+2001), pointed out that the Fourth Circuit has interpreted Section 1681e to include an inaccuracy requirement, such that in order to establish a violation of Section 1681e, a plaintiff must show both (1) the consumer report contained inaccurate information and (2) the reporting agency did not follow reasonable procedures to assure maximum possible accuracy.

-Additionally, the Court noted that 1681i(a)(1) requires CRA’s to conduct a reasonable reinvestigation into the accuracy of the reported information, this Court previously held in this case that ‘inaccuracy’ is a requirement for claims under Section 1681i.
+Additionally, the Court noted that 1681i(a)(1) requires CRA’s to conduct a reasonable reinvestigation into the accuracy of the reported information.
+This Court previously held in this case that ‘inaccuracy’ is a requirement for claims under Section 1681i.

-Notably, under the FCRA, an “inaccurate” report is one that is “patently incorrect” or “misleading” such that it can be expected to have an “adverse” effect.
+Notably, under the FCRA, an “inaccurate” report is one that is “patently incorrect” or “misleading,” such that it can be expected to have an “adverse” effect.

-Collateral Estoppel bars the relitigation of a previously decided issue even if the issue recurs in the context of a different claim.
-Because the issue of “inaccuracy” of the Wells Fargo reporting was already decided, the Defendant was collaterally estoppel from arguing the CRA’s reporting was inaccurate, an essential element of both a 1681e and 1681i claim.
+Collateral Estoppel bars the relitigation of a previously decided issue, even if the issue recurs in the context of a different claim.
+Because the issue of “inaccuracy” of the Wells Fargo reporting was already decided, the Defendant was collaterally estoppel from arguing that the CRA’s reporting was inaccurate, an essential element of both a 1681e and 1681i claim.

 You shouldn’t sit still when you discover any inaccurate information on your credit report.
 If you need legal assistance in figuring out how you can resolve your situation, feel free to get in touch with Baneylaw, P.C., Bankruptcy and Consumer Law, a credit report attorney in Annapolis, MD.